benlangfeld/freeswitch-cookbook/README.md

 - effective_caller_id_name: The user's caller ID name.
 Defaults to `'Extension'`.
 - effective_caller_id_number: The user's caller ID number.
 Defaults to `$${outbound_caller_id}`.
 - cookbook: The name of the cookbook from which to fetch the user template.
 Defaults to this cookbook.
+- template: The name of the template to use for the user's configuration.
+Defaults to `user.xml.erb`.

 ### Examples